cosmicjs/stripe-products-extension/README.md

 ## Usage

-1. Log in to your Cosmic dasboard
+1. Log in to your [Cosmic dashboard](https://app.cosmicjs.com/login)
 2. Go to Project / Extensions and find the Stripe Products extension
 3. Install and configure